nodejs/node/doc/api/net.markdown

     a FIN packet when the other end of the socket sends a FIN packet.
     Defaults to `false`.
 See ['end'][] event for more information.

-The `connectListener` parameter will be added as an listener for the ['connect'][] event.
+The `connectListener` parameter will be added as a listener for the ['connect'][] event.

 Here is an example of a client of echo server as described previously: